pyenvstudio/py-env-studio/py_env_studio/README.md

 - 🔷 Integrated launch: CMD, VSCode, PyCharm (Beta)
 > Open your environment directly in your preferred editor or terminal, streamlining your workflow.

+- 🛡️ Environment Vulnerability Scanner with Insights Dashboard
+> Scan environments for known security vulnerabilities in installed packages.
+  Generate insightful reports with risk levels, recommended updates, and a dashboard overview to keep your projects secure.

 - 🔍 Search environments instantly
 > Use the built-in search bar to quickly locate any environment, even in large collections.